-Once upon a time the yearly appraisal was seen as the quickest and most sensible solution to employee performance management.
-However, the annual cycle is falling out of fashion with forward thinkers seeing it as time consuming, ineffective and the product of lacklustre management.
+Once upon a time the yearly workplace appraisal was seen as the quickest and most sensible solution to employee performance management.
+However, the annual cycle is falling out of fashion, with forward thinkers seeing it as time consuming, ineffective and the product of lacklustre management.

 At their best, yearly appraisals give a retrospective overview of an individual’s performance.
 At their worst, they cause widespread anxiety among your workforce – not to mention reams of paperwork with little positive impact on performance.